-Your hosts! : Simos, Christina, Kristopher & Nikolas…oh and our cocker spaniel Angie who is not in this picture!
+Your hosts! : Simos, Christina, Kristopher & Nikolas!
 We live in Nicosia.
-Our demanding jobs plus these two boys (ages 10 and 9) keep us on our toes every single minute!
+Our demanding jobs plus these two boys (ages 13 and 12) keep us on our toes every single minute!
 We are blessed to have found our Ithaki where we escape from the demands of our everyday life and can enjoy such peace and tranquility.
 The boys also enjoy so much their time here.

 Exceptionally peaceful and ideal for 2 couples (each bedroom with private facilities), small families or couples that just want their own space for a while.